Examine Event Details in the Events View

 Each tab has settings to enhance your analysis.
 If you change a setting, the setting is preserved between browser refreshes and logins within the same browser.
 These are the preserved settings:

-• The currently selected reconstruction: Text, Packet, File, (Version 11.5 and later) Host, or Email.
+• The currently selected reconstruction: Text, Packet, File, Host, Email or Web.

 • Whether the Event Meta panel is open or closed.